grpc/proposal/A6-client-retries.md

 If server pushback that specifies not to retry is received in response to a hedged request, no further hedged requests should be issued for the call.

-Hedged requests should be sent to distinct backends, if possible.
-To facilitate this, the gRPC client will maintain a list of previously used backend addresses for each hedged RPC.
-This list will be passed to the gRPC client's local load-balancing policy.
-The load balancing policy may use this information to send the hedged request to an address that was not previously used.
-If all available backend addresses have already been used, the load-balancing policy's response is implementation-dependent.

 ##### Validation of hedgingPolicy

 If `hedgingPolicy` is specified in a service config choice, the following validation rules apply: